pacifics/PassDao/README.md

 - Fallback function to receive Eth.

 - BuyToken and BuyTokenFor to buy Dao shares in case of public fundings.

+- Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.

 - RewardToken to voters by the Dao smart contract or to funders for private fundings by the funding smart contract.